 Edmond Fine Arts Institute

 …between four mothers in 1985.
-They were watching their daughters in a gymnastics meet and voiced that their children were not getting enough art in elementary school.
-From that conversation, they took action: applied for a non-profit 501c3 status with the state; wrote some bylaws, established a board of directors; and founded the Fine Arts Institute of Edmond.
+They were watching their daughters at a gymnastics meet and voiced that their children were not getting enough art in elementary school.
+From that conversation, they took action: applied for a non-profit 501c3 status; wrote bylaws; established a board of directors; and founded the Fine Arts Institute of Edmond.

 Nancy Effron, June McCoy, Gae Rees and Bonnie Smith, the FAI founders, had a dream and made it a reality in 1985 by teaching art and music in one classroom at an Edmond church.
 Art supplies were kept in the trunks of their cars and enrollment was taken from an answering machine in the Rees home.
 That first year they had 90 students and the Fine Arts Institute was on its way.